EXPLAINER: Who are the jurors for trial of Kim Potter? | Federal News Network

 He said he has a “very unfavorable” view of the pro-police “blue lives matter” slogan, saying he believes it’s more of a counter against the Black Lives Matter movement rather than real support for police.
 But he also said he opposes cutting funding for police.

 “I absolutely believe there’s a need for change,” he said.
-“But I think defund the police sends a message, a negative message.
-I think it sends an emotionally loaded message rather than, ‘we need reform.’
-It’s ‘let’s just abolish.’ … I don’t agree with that message, and I don’t agree with the approach.”
+“But I think defund the police sends a message, a negative message.”

-He wrote in his questionnaire that he thinks the criminal justice system isn’t fair for everyone, and that people with superior legal resources have an advantage.

 JUROR NO. 6

-A white woman in her 60s, Juror No. 6 is a retired special education teacher who also taught English to immigrants and said she loves true crime shows.
+A white woman in her 60s.
+She’s a retired special education teacher who also taught English to immigrants and loves true crime shows.

-She is a mother of four adult daughters, one of whom died nearly two years ago from breast cancer.
-She said this time of year is hard, and she worries about becoming emotional during the trial, but didn’t think it would affect her ability to concentrate.

-She said she could be fair and impartial to both sides, recounting a former student calling her “strict-fair.”

 She said she doesn’t understand how something like Wright’s death could happen, but also said: “I really feel for any law enforcement because things can happen just so, so quickly.”